stake-dao/votemarket-v2/README.md

 ## Getting Started

+This project is a monorepo managed by [pnpm](https://pnpm.io/).
+Each package is in its own directory.

 ### Prerequisites

 Before you begin, ensure you have met the following requirements:

+* pnpm installed
 * [Foundry](https://book.getfoundry.sh/getting-started/installation.html) installed
 * Python 3.7 or higher installed
 * [pip](https://pip.pypa.io/en/stable/installation/) (Python package installer) installed